johanbrook/johanbrook.com/src/now.md

 ---

 <p class="tc muted mono f7">
-  Last updated October 2nd, 2017
+  Last updated January 12th, 2018
 </p>

 This page reflects what I'm doing with my life at the moment, since it's the most common question on the internet and in real life anyway.